bluzelle/blzpy/UAT.md

 ```

 This will run all the tests in the `test` directory using the same environment settings defined in the `.env` file.
 Note that sometimes one or 2 tests fail due to some existing issues with the testnet.
-A successful run should result in an output like this:
+A successful run should however result in an output like this:

 ```
 ...........................